njsimons/CODATA-RDA-Lesson-1/What is a DOI?.md

 A DOI is considered a persistent identifier because it reliably resolves to a human- and machine-readable landing page for the information resource.
 Whether or not a user can click through the landing page to fetch the resource itself depends on various circumstances unrelated to the DOI system: format of the resource, restrictions and conditions governing access; authentication requirements; software compatibility; etc.

+Even where the information resource is not available openly, the metadata associated with the DOI may be rich enough to provide useful data for a researcher.
+This lesson and the next look at the array of useful public data associated with DOIs.